Three Teens Have Been Arrested After a Mass Shooting in a Seattle Homeless Camp

 “There are no outstanding suspects that we’re aware of,” Seattle Police Chief Kathleen O’Toole said after the arrests Monday.

-According to the King County Medical Examiner, 33-year-old James Tran and 45-year-old Jennine Brooks (or Zapata) were killed when an armed group – one witness told a local NBC affiliate at least six people showed up on bikes wearing black – opened fire around 19:15 on January 26.
+According to the King County Medical Examiner, 33-year-old James Tran and 45-year-old Jennine Brooks (or Zapata) were killed when an armed group—one witness told a local NBC affiliate at least six people showed up on bikes wearing black—opened fire around 7:15 PM on January 26.
 Police believe the shooting stemmed from a drug beef, as the Associated Press reported.

 During a summer marked by what cops said was an uptick in gang shootings, city lawmakers went so far as to pass a “gun violence tax,” which was upheld in the face of legal challenge from gun rights groups in December.
 Murray declared a state of emergency in the fall after the medical examiner reported dozens of homeless people died between January and September.
 That brought millions in additional cash to help the needy, but last week’s shooting had the mayor second-guessing himself.